Assessment Testing and Placement

 The placement test is a computerized and written assessment test that confirms your readiness to take college-level classes by determining your prior level of achievement in English, Math, and Reading.
 It is the policy of PSC that students pursuing transfer and all degree programs achieve minimum scores required for entry into courses above the 100 level or complete the necessary developmental coursework.

 All new students entering college for the first time are required to take the placement test and meet with an advisor prior to registering for classes.
 ACT or SAT scores may be used in place of the placement test.
 Some restrictions apply.
-For more information, contact the Counseling and Academic Advising Center at (708) 709-3506 for assistance.
+For more information, contact the Academic Advising Center at (708) 709-3506 for assistance.

 Students are encouraged to do their very best when taking the placement test because the results determine whether placement in a developmental course is required, or whether you can work with your advisor to register immediately for college-level classes.

+Should I study for the placement test?
 Yes.
 Preparation can save you time and money.
 While the placement test does not determine if you are admitted to PSC, it does determine whether or not you can take college-level courses, or if you need to complete developmental courses before taking college-level coursework.
 Preparing yourself for the placement test, by reviewing and taking practice tests, can save you lots of time and money.
 Based on your placement scores, there are up to two levels of English and one Reading review, and up to three levels of Math review that may be required.

 Each developmental course you place into will cost you extra time and money to complete and also uses financial aid eligibility.